Perceptron Announces Global Alliance with Coherix for Bead Inspection

 About Coherix

 Coherix, Inc. develops and manufactures 3D vision - Eyes for Robots - that enable customers to manage manufacturing processes.
-Coherix produces the highest performance solutions, which also have the lowest Total Cost of Ownership.
+Coherix produces the highest performance solutions which also have the lowest Total Cost of Ownership.
 Our customers are in the automotive, semiconductor, and electronics industries.
 Coherix customers are large global end-users, line builders, dispensing equipment companies, and vision integrators.
 These customers demand 100 percent reliability.
 Headquartered in Ann Arbor, Michigan, the company has operations in the United States, China, Germany, Singapore, and Japan.
-For more information, please visit www.coherix.com.

 Safe Harbor Statement